 Food Fun & News

-8 Things You Should Know Before You Order a Salad at McDonald’s
+8 Things You Should Know Before Ordering McDonald’s Salads

 You may think getting some greens at the fast-food chain is a healthier choice, but you might be better off ordering something else from the menu.

 McDonald’s salads may have contained a dangerous parasite

 In July 2018, an outbreak of foodborne illness was linked to McDonald’s salads.
 More than 500 people in 15 states—mainly in the Midwest—got sick with cyclosporiasis, and some were hospitalized, according to the Centers for Disease Control and Prevention.
 The condition is caused by a microscopic parasite that can cause stomach pain, nausea, and diarrhea.
 In response to the outbreak, McDonald’s stopped selling salads in 3,000 of its stores temporarily and released this statement: “Out of an abundance of caution, we voluntarily stopped selling salads at impacted restaurants until we can switch to another lettuce blend supplier.”
 Check out these 75 fun facts about McDonald’s.

 McDonald’s salads can also be high in sodium.
 Why?
 The chicken is highly seasoned.
 On top of that, several salads also include bacon and come with lots of cheese.
 Dressings can also contain a lot of sodium.
 “All of that together adds up from a calorie perspective but also from a salt perspective,” Brissette says.
 The Bacon Ranch Salad with Buttermilk Crispy Chicken, for example, contains 1,120 milligrams of sodium—nearly half the daily recommended amount.